DavidMDev/SpringBoot-Angular2/README.md

 ### Example modules
 - There are 2 example modules in the project, "To do list" and "Hello world", each example has a Spring-boot controller for the back-end and its own folder for the front-end.
 - The hello world module allows you to enter a name and submit, to which the server replies with a message.
-- The to do list is a CRUD module its is stored in the back-end.
+- The to do list is a CRUD module, the data is temporarily stored in the back-end.

 ## Commands